MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/Add-MgSiteContentTypeCopy.md

 ## SYNOPSIS
 Add a copy of a \[content type\]\[contentType\] from a \[site\]\[site\] to a \[list\]\[list\].

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Add-MgBetaSiteContentTypeCopy](/powershell/module/Microsoft.Graph.Beta.Sites/Add-MgBetaSiteContentTypeCopy?view=graph-powershell-beta)

 ## SYNTAX

 ### AddExpanded (Default)